-Kaitlyn studies how animals interact with their environments and with each other, and how these interactions are being impacted upon by humans.
+Kaitlyn studies how animals interact with their environments and with each other, and how humans impact these interactions.

 Kaitlyn trained as a behavioral and community ecologist during her PhD at the University of California, Berkeley, where her work in both the United States and Mozambique focused on understanding the roles and impacts that people have on ecological systems, and in particular, how humans have changed large animal behavior and distribution.